MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 To enable table maps for dual-write, you must define an alternate key in Dataverse.
 The value of the alternative key in Dataverse must match the key that is defined in the finance and operations app.
 For more information, see [Criteria for linking tables](enable-entity-map.md#criteria-for-linking).

-### Can I merge records in customer engagement apps while using dual-write?
+### Can I merge accounts in customer engagement apps and party records in finance and operations apps while using dual-write?

-No, finance and operations apps do not permit the merging of records.
-Because of this, the merge functionality in customer engagement apps will not execute when a dual-write mapping is present on a table.
+No, there is no parity of the merging functionalities between finance and operations apps and customer engagement apps.
+Because of this, when a dual-write mapping is present on a table:
++ The merge functionality of accounts in customer engagement apps will not execute.
++ The merge functionality of party records in finance and operations apps might result in data mismatch.

 ### Is there a document about best practices for table usage?
 Should I use Customers V2, Customers V3, or Customer Details?
 What is the difference between these tables, and what is the use case for each?